 EFPIA: The Member Company knows the identity of the HCP/HCO participating in activities defined as market research the Member Company should disclose it in the "Fees for Service and Consultancy" category.
-In such exceptional cases, it is expected that the Member Company will secure the consent to disclosure through contract."

 Section 15.04.
 Limited market research, such as one-off phone interviews or mail/e-mail/ internet questionnaires are excluded from the scope of this Article 15, provided that the HCP, HCO's member or PO's Representative is not consulted in a recurring manner (either with respect to the frequency of calls generally or of calls relating to the same research) and that the remuneration is minimal.